Military Medal for Gallantry: Appearance

 The medal is made of silver when awarded with Honour and is bronze when awarded with Distinction and Merit.
 The obverse of the medal depicts a cross with St. Brendan's knot on each arm.
 Superimposed on the cross is a laurel wreath.
-In the centre are the words DE ḂARR CALMAĊTA (For Gallantry).
+In the centre are the Irish words DE ḂARR CALMAĊTA (in standard orthography De bharr Calmachta, 'For Gallantry').
 The reverse is plain except for the inscription An Bonn Míleata Calmaċta arching over a scroll on which to inscribes the recipient's name.
 The maker's hallmark is located at the bottom.

 The medal hangs from a straight arm suspension attached to a 35 mm ribbon which is green and crimson.
 The ribbon for the medal with Honour is green with a 3 mm central stripe of crimson, while the medal with Distinction is green with 6 mm stripes of crimson at the edges, and the medal with Merit is green with 3-millimetre crimson edges and a 3-millimetre crimson central stripe.

 Subsequent awards of the medal are denoted by a 7 mm metal disc bearing a Celtic triquetra design.